angie-W-auemail/groupproj_3506/README.md

-# 3506 Healthcare Booking System
+# COSC3506 Healthcare Booking System

 This is a class project for COSC3056.
 Healthcare booking system built using java.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This project is a simple healthcare booking sytem with the ability create users, schedule appointments, and make test payments.
+There are three levels of users that can be made; Admin, Doctor, and patient.
+This users have different properties.

 ## Getting Started